KDCube is built around apps

 Optional companion files in the same folder:

-compact.md— a shorter instruction variant for context-constrained agentssources.yaml— sources injected intosources_poolwhen the skill loads (referenceable asso:sources_pool[...])tools.yaml— recommended tools for the skill, used by planners and UX
+compact.md— a shorter instruction variant for context-constrained agentssources.yaml— sources injected intosources_poolwhen the skill loads (referenceable asso:sources_pool[...])tools.yaml— recommended or required tools for the skill, used by planners and runtime eligibility checks

 Skill Visibility Configuration